nezezime/projekt_homeAssistant/README.md

   - client-sessions
   - body-parser
  - make sure that firewall is configured to allow traffic to the NodeJS server (usually port 80)
- - *apk* and AndroidStudio project for android application are available here:
+ - *apk* for android application is available here:  https://drive.google.com/open?id=19sqqVIfllgRsH93IadPtntBb0FuTOE8l